RokKuzner/Apollo/readme.md

 - [Docker Compose](https://docs.docker.com/compose/install/)

 # Usage
-To start the app simply run `docker-compose build && docker-compose up` and watch the output in the console if you are later prompted to login.
+To start the app simply run `docker-compose build && docker-compose up`.
+Watch at the console output, since you might be prompted to log into your Google account.